svijayakumar32/e-Photosynthesis-rice/README.md

 4) Sensitivity Analysis
    - a single script used to evaluate the effect of variability in protein expression on predicted improvements to CO2 assimilation

+## Running the Analysis
-The code is run in the following order, where the final step of each analysis plots figures:
+The code is run in the following order, where the final script of each analysis plots the results:

 1. CO2 response fitting
    - `msuRACiFit_params.R` - > `plot_limitations_new.m`